 Catch-22 Theme of Power

-Heller goes to great lengths to point out the incompetence, pettiness, and corruption within the bureaucratic ranks.
-Its officers are often blindly selfish, heartless, indecisive, deeply insecure, and wildly ambitious.
+Heller goes to great lengths to point out the incompetence, pettiness, and corruption within the bureaucratic ranks of the military in Catch-22.
+Its officers are often blindly selfish, heartless, indecisive, deeply insecure, and wildly ambitious—kind of like the Plastics in Mean Girls.
 They have no compassion for human life or any sort of morality.
 They answer only to those with more money and more power.
 Accountability is often in question.
 The bureaucrats have no problem cutting corrupt deals with troublesome individuals to get rid of them, or sometimes just discreetly eliminating them.
-According to Heller, such a bureaucracy is the product of a modern capitalistic society.
+According to Heller, such a bureaucracy is the product of a modern capitalistic society—one where money talks and power corrupts.

 Questions About Power